 We have the opportunity to establish Ipswich as a regional centre for shopping and culture.
 An improved retail offer – with a strong range of national retailers and multiple, small-scale independent retailers – encourages more visitors and longer visits, making Ipswich a more attractive place to live and work, and gives businesses and developers more confidence to invest.

 “Research tells us that if every visitor stayed for an hour longer then the town economy would be boosted by £26m a year.
 That’s a big prize.”

 A strong retail offer sparks a virtuous circle.
-An attractive retail offering generates inward investment.
-This in turn improves visitors’ shopping experiences, increasing visitor numbers, dwell time and expenditure.
+An attractive retail offering generates inward investment (such as the new primary school and flats planned for Carr Street’s old Co-op store).
+Such investment in turn improves visitors’ shopping experiences, increasing visitor numbers, dwell time and expenditure.
 Subsequently, the town’s retail rankings compared to other urban areas improves, attracting further inward investment.

-So a new town centre development plan could include ideas such as re-shaping the town centre retail offering so that it links to the Waterfront; actively promoting new developments that provide a range of unit sizes creating greater variety; create new street networks that are convenient and attractive for all pedestrians; as well as include a strategy for finding new occupiers of existing available units.
+So a new town centre strategy review could include ideas such as re-shaping the town centre retail offering so that it links to the Waterfront; actively promoting new developments that provide a range of unit sizes creating greater variety; create new street networks that are convenient and attractive for all pedestrians; as well as include a strategy for finding new occupiers of existing available units.